yousiftouma/cygni-talent-deploy/readme.md

    Note, if you know how to, you can skip this step or use another file for this config.

-1. Copy your public SSH-key to the server to allow root login using SSH.
+1. On your local machine, copy your public SSH-key to the server to allow root login using SSH.
 The simplest way is to use the utility `ssh-copy-id`.
 The following command will copy your public keys from `~/.ssh/` into `/root/.ssh/authorized_keys` on the server.
 Check `man ssh-copy-id` for more information.
 You will be prompted for the root password.

    ```
    ssh-copy-id root@cygni-deploy
    ```

-1. Now, you should be able to log in to the server using your SSH key instead of password.
-The command for logging in is simply `ssh <USER>@<SERVER>`.
-As there are no other users at the moment, you have to log in as the `root` user.
+1. On your local machine, log in as root on the server using your SSH key.

    ```
    ssh root@cygni-deploy